Music Department Chair

 Shaugn O’Donnell is a guitarist and theorist specializing in twentieth-century music.
-His research interests include post-tonal analysis, transformation theory, and popular music, particularly psychedelia and rock improvisation.
-He is also a member of the music theory faculty at the CUNY Graduate Center.
+His research interests include post-tonal analysis, transformation theory, and popular music, particularly rock improvisation.
+He is currently Chair of the Music Department at City College and also a member of the doctoral faculty at the CUNY Graduate Center.

 Ph.D., Music Theory (1997) Graduate Center, City University of New York